 As for new cast members, Hissrich teased on Reddit that, "There’s a whole new set of fun characters coming in S2."
 That includes LGTBQ+ characters.
 "One of my favorite things about the books is that they are full of subversion," Hissrich said.
 "Yes, we’re gonna represent."

-Rumors are also swirling that season 2 will introduce Nivellen, a man cursed to turn into a beast who comes across Geralt in Sapkowski’s short story "A Grain of Truth."
+Fans will be especially excited to see Nivellen, a man cursed to turn into a beast who comes across Geralt in Sapkowski’s short story "A Grain of Truth."
+The character will be played by Kristofer Hivju, who played Tormund Giantsbane in Game of Thrones.

-Another possible addition is Vesemir, the eldest and most experienced of the Witchers and a father figure to Geralt.
-Fans have been clamoring online for Star Wars legend Mark Hamill to play Vesemir.
-And Hamill is not opposed — even if he has no idea who or what Vesemir and The Witcher are.
+This casting is great for fans of Killing Eve, but it's a bit of a downer for those who clamored for Star Wars legend Mark Hamill to play Vesemir.
+Hamill was not opposed — even if he has no idea who or what Vesemir and The Witcher are.

 The showrunner explained to IGN, "Mark has always been of interest to me and interest to the project.
 We have not contacted his agent yet because we’re not casting the role quite yet, but that being said, I am loving what’s happening on the internet.
 And I’m loving all of the fan reaction to it.
 Obviously, we’ve seen what a huge fanbase The Witcher has, and to add that to a Star Wars fanbase... it makes my mind explode a little bit."